The following is a short story I wrote during my time at St. Cloud State University as part of my graduate studies.

 By the time she arrived at the gas station, Lisa felt exhausted and so tired she just wanted to go home and cuddle up on the sofa for the rest of the evening.
 Hopefully, she thought, her husband had made plans for himself tonight.
 In truth, she already knew what would await her once she got home… he hated it when she went hiding for longer than twenty minutes, and her need for solitude had caused plenty of trouble in their relationship lately.

 She stretched her neck and moved her head in circles, hoping this would help release the tension and numbing pain in her forehead.
-Closing her eyes, she massaged her left temple while listening to the gas gurgling into the tank of her old Buick Regal.
+Lisa closed her eyes and massaged her left temple while listening to the gas gurgling into the tank of her old Buick Regal.
 The moment she opened her eyes again she noticed him.
 In a split second, she made out a tall, slender frame and short, blonde hair.
 The whole appearance was surrounded by a misty, white light.
 Or was it purple?

 She turned her head to look again and saw… nothing!
 She must have made it up, she thought.
 If she started hallucinating, it was high time to go home and get some sleep.